Employer Tips For Preventing Sexual Harassment Claims

 Sexual harassment policies should contain the following items:

-- Make clear what behaviors, both verbal and physical, constitute sexual harassment, and stress that the company has a strict no-tolerance policy.
+- Make clear what behaviors, both verbal and physical, constitute sexual harassment.
+Stress that the company has a strict no-tolerance policy.

-- Encourage employees to bring forth claims of harassment so that the company can investigate, take appropriate action and take necessary steps to prevent future harassment.
+- Encourage employees to bring forth claims of harassment so that the company can investigate.
+Then, take appropriate action and take necessary steps to prevent future harassment.

 Here are some other things to consider in preventing sexual harassment in the workplace: